elonen/spritesheet-cleanup/README.md

 ## How It Works

 1. **Image Loading**: Loads the image and processes its alpha channel
-2. **Grid Detection**: Analyzes edge patterns to detect the original pixel grid size
+2. **Grid Detection**: Analyzes edge patterns to detect the cell grid size
 3. **Sprite Segmentation**: Identifies individual sprites based on connected alpha regions
 4. **Grid Refinement**: Optimizes grid lines for each sprite
-5. **Pixel Restoration**: Reduces each grid cell to a single pixel using median color
+5. **Pixel Restoration**: Reduces each cell to a single output pixel using median color (sampled from the center region of each cell by default)
 6. **Output**: Saves restored sprites individually or as a spritesheet

 ## License